RECIPIENT / PROFILE

 Peering into the Dim Heart of Active Galaxies: Weak or Buried Monster Black Holes?

-Institution: Centre for Extraglactic Astronomy, Durham University, UK
+Centre for Extragalactic Astronomy, Durham University, UK

 Prof Madya Dr Nur Adlyka bt.
 Ainul Annuar is an astrophysicist currently working as a senior lecturer at the Department of Applied Physics, Faculty of Science and Technology, Universiti Kebangsaan Malaysia.
+The main objective of this research is to determine the true power of weak AGNs in our local universe by first selecting an initial sample of what appears to be a weak AGN from the Swift-BAT Telescope Survey Catalog.

-The heart of active galaxies are powered by supermassive black holes (SMBHs) which are actively devouring materials around them.
-These BHs will form regions called active galactic nuclei (AGN).
-They are believed to have an impact on the growth of their host galaxies.
 Although the standard model of an AGN has been successful in describing the physical structure for most AGNs, there is some evidence that it might not be valid for a weak AGN.
-The study of these objects is therefore important in helping us further test the validity of AGN physical models.
-AGNs however, can appear to be weak, but in fact they are powerful objects that are deeply buried by clouds of gas and dust.
+The investigation of these objects holds significance in advancing the validation of AGN physical models.
+Despite their deceptive appearances of weakness, AGNs, in reality, are potent entities often concealed by extensive clouds of gas and dust.

 We use cookies to enhance your browsing experience and for analytical purposes.
 By continuing to browse, you are deemed to accept our use of cookies.
 Learn more about disabling cookies and our Privacy Statement here.